 Of the best quality and newest patterns.
+GERMAN WORSTED SUITINGS, great variety.
+Satisfaction guaranteed.
+All the latest Fashion Plates to select styles from.
+Call and examine.
+Will be please o show our Goods.

-GERMAN WORSTED SUITINGS, AND FRENCH TROUSERINGS.
+AND FRENCH TROUSERINGS.
 Of the latest Designs.

-The latest styles of Gents' Fur Hats and Gents' Furnishing Goods in great variety.
-Satisfaction guaranteed.
-All the latest
+The latest styles of Gents' Fur Hats and Gents' Furnishing Goods in